No-one-alone/no-one-alone.github.io/Homework_4/blog.md

                     <span class="icon-bar"></span>
                 </button>

-                @* This a Razor language Hmtl.ActionLink which returns an anchor element to modify HTML Output via rendering an HTML link
+                @* This a Razor language Hmtl.ActionLink which returns an anchor element to modify HTML Output via rendering an HTML link.
-                   Specifically, the first parameter "Homework 4" will be the text displayed as a navbar option, the second parameter "Index" is the name of the controller function to be used, and "Home" is the name of the folder that contains the Views specified by the Index.cshtml file and Converter.cshtml files*@
+                Specifically, the first parameter "Homework 4" will be the text displayed as a navbar option link, the second parameter "Index" is the name of the controller ActionResult function to be used, and "Home" is the name of the controller file to be used*@
                 @Html.ActionLink("Homework 4", "Index", "Home", new { area = "" }, new { @class = "navbar-brand" })
             </div>
             <div class="navbar-collapse collapse">
                 <ul class="nav navbar-nav">

                     @* This a Razor language Hmtl.ActionLink which returns an anchor element to modify HTML Output via rendering an HTML link
-                       Specifically, the first parameter "Converter" will be the text displayed as a navbar option, the second parameter "Converter" is the name of the controller function to be used, and "Home" is the name of the folder that contains the Views specified by the Index.cshtml and Converter.cshtml files.*@
+                       Specifically, the first parameter "Converter" will be the text displayed as a navbar option link, the second parameter "Converter" is the name of the controller ActionResult function to be used, and "Home" is the name of the controller file to be used for the mile converter*@
                     <li>@Html.ActionLink("Converter", "Converter", "Home")</li>

                     @* This is a Razor language Html.ActionLink.
-The first parameter "Color Chooser" specifies the text of the navbar option, the second specifies the controller function to be used i.e. ColorChooser(), and the third, the folder which contains the Views.*@
+The first parameter "Color Chooser" specifies the text of the navbar option link, the second specifies the controller ActionResult function to be used i.e. ColorChooser(), and the third, the name of the controller file to be used for the color chooser *@
                     <li>@Html.ActionLink("Color Chooser", "ColorChooser", "Color")</li>

                 </ul>